glynawe/Vanilla/vanilla.md

 - Pointers cannot point to arbitrary locations, just to allocated objects.
 - Pointers are not used to implement arrays.
 Arrays are a type.
 - Array argument lengths are always known.
+- Arrays can be copied by assignment and can be returned from functions.
 - The pointer dereference operator is postfix.
 - Types are inferred when declaring new variables.
 - There is a smaller selection of numeric types.